radrumond/Chameleon/readme.md

+# Chameleon V2

-Created by: Lukas Brinkmeyer and Rafael Rego Drumond VERSION UPDATE FOR 2020 coming soon!
+## Created by: Lukas Brinkmeyer and Rafael Rego Drumond

 ## CREDITS
    This code is built on top of Reptile's original implenentation from: